-- glór in Ennis will host their annual St Patrick’s Day feast of food, fun music and activity for the whole family including face painting and traditional music.
-And for younger guests you can enjoy Snow White with special guest Bosco by the Lambert Puppet Theatre.
+- glór in Ennis will host their annual St Patrick’s Day event with fun music and activity for the whole family including a Dabbledoo Music Workshop and Manny Man Does the History of Ireland fun theatre performance suitable for all ages.

 Mother’s Day is a day to get together with the family and celebrate your Mum, Granny, Mother in Law, Step Mum and yourself.
 For those wishing to have a break from cooking many hotels and restaurants offer Mother’s Day menus.